What Does a Physiotherapist Do? A Complete Guide for Scarborough Patients

 • Balance and coordination disorders

 Specialized physiotherapy for neurological conditions has demonstrated reduced complication rates and improved functional outcomes.
-For elderly Scarborough residents particularly, this type of care can mean the difference between independence and requiring assisted living.

 Respiratory and Cardiovascular Conditions

-Pediatric and Geriatric Specializations
+Pediatric and Geriatric Care

 Also Read: Where can I find a good physiotherapist near me in Scarborough